Robust $d$-wave altermagnetism in $\mathrm{XCr_2Y_2O}$ (X=K, Rb, Cs; Y=S, Se, Te) family

+Finally, we also investigate the effect of spin-orbit coupling (SOC) on the band structure of Cr-based family materials.
+Taking material $\mathrm{RbCr_2Se_2O}$ as an example, the corresponding band structures are presented in \autoref{h}.
+The calculated results reveal that SOC has a negligible influence on the electronic bands near the Fermi level.

 In summary, the experimentally synthesized $\mathrm{RbCr_2Se_2O}$ is predicted to be a robust $d$-wave altermagnet, supported by a large energy difference between the C-type and G-type magnetic configurations.
 Under in-plane uniaxial strain, the $\mathrm{RbCr_2Se_2O}$ with C-type can generate a net total magnetic moment through a direct piezomagnetic effect, which offers an experimental approach to distinguish the G-type AFM configuration with the total magnetic moment remaining zero even under uniaxial strain.
-Our work facilitates the experimental verification and realization of robust $d$-wave altermagnets.
+Our work facilitates the experimental verification and realization of robust $d$-wave AM $\mathrm{XCr_2Y_2O}$ (X=K, Rb, Cs; Y=S, Se, Te) family.